openstack/nova-specs/specs/juno/implemented/virt-driver-numa-placement.rst

 NUMA node.
 This is very wasteful of compute resources and increases memory access latency which is harmful for NFV use cases.

-If the RAM/vCPUs associated with a flavour are larger than any single NUMA node, it is important to expose NUMA topology to the guest so that the OS in the guest can intelligently schedule workloads it runs.
+If the RAM/vCPUs associated with a flavor are larger than any single NUMA node, it is important to expose NUMA topology to the guest so that the OS in the guest can intelligently schedule workloads it runs.
 For this to work the guest NUMA nodes must be directly associated with host NUMA nodes.